zthun/works/packages/works.react/README.md

 - The paper card should have a clear title with an icon.
 - There should be a subtitle describing the card.
-- There should be, at most, one or two actions that the user can perform relating to the card.
+- There should be, at most, one primary action that the user can perform on the card.
-- Do not overload the card with buttons and actions.
-- A user should really be focused on one thing at a time.
+- Dangerous actions, such as deletes, should require that the user confirm that they know the consequences of the action.

 Given these rules, the remaining components are built on top of the paper card.